 Passing the Ghyll Brow meadow saxifrage pasture a glance suggested the flowers were over.
 But there they are.
 It's simply that grasses have grown tall above them.
 And ox-eye daisies and buttercups are more showy.

 Recently, someone asked me what the tall blue flowers near the Mushroom Shelter were.
-I had not seen any.
-At the moment the only blues I can think of are milkwort, a tiny flower that comes in different intensities of blue.
 Then I suddenly came upon the mystery flowers being thrashed this way and that in the wind so my camera struggled to hold them in-frame and to focus.

 Greater butterfly orchids begin to flower.
 And I found a great fat common spotted orchid.
 I like the pollinator's view of a flower and here it is for the common spotted orchid.
 Too cold and windy for most pollinators today.
 So far, this isn't much of a summer for bees and butterflies.